thatlr/map2pdb/readme.md

 Now here's the catch; The files you need to replace are not the ones that are actually named msdia140.dll.
 You need to replace the ones named **amplxe_msdia140.dll**.
 Remember to save the old ones first in case you mess this up.

 If you have a newer version of VS installed you can probably find the required files somewhere on your system.
 I guess anything newer than version 14.10.x.x should do.
-You can also install the [Visual Studio Redistributable](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) and get the files from there or you can just get the two files from the [repository download section](https://bitbucket.org/anders_melander/map2pdb/downloads/).
+You can also install the [Visual Studio Redistributable](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) and get the files from there or you can just get the two files from the [old repository download section](https://bitbucket.org/anders_melander/map2pdb/downloads/).

 ### Building map2pdb from source